Skip to content

 • --source, -s <name> — Use a specific source from agr.toml

-• --global, -g — Install globally using ~/.agr/agr.toml and tool global directories
+• --global, -g — Install globally using ~/.agr/agr.toml and tool global directories.
+Ralph dependencies are skipped under -g because ralphs are project-scoped.

 Examples: